ericbrewe/BreweAcademicSite/content/courses/PHYS_115/_index.md

 **Course Tools**
 Due to the transition to online learning, we will be using a variety of tools to support learning.

 *Zoom*: We have a zoom classroom, you may need to install Zoom software.
-You should have received an invitation
+You should have received an invitation.

 *Gradescope*: You will be handing in homework on Gradescope, you should have gotten an email from them about enrollment.
 We'll talk about how this will work.